Call for Papers 2025

 2. Technical Merit: Is the analysis sound and well documented?
 Are the measurement techniques carefully defined and appropriate to the quantities being measured and the appropriate units used?
 Do the discussion and conclusions follow from the data and analysis presented in the paper?
 Are assertions of improvements in education supported by rigorous assessment?

 3. Use of Figures and Graphics: Are the figures and graphics clear and effective at illustrating the equipment and data?
 Do the figures and graphics support the discussion and conclusions?
-Are the figures and graphics sufficiently explained by a discussion in the text of the paper?
-Are axes labeled properly and units indicated?
+Are the figures and graphics explained by a discussion in the paper’s text?Are axes labeled properly and units indicated?

-4. Innovation in Education: Does the paper describe an innovative approach to laboratory-based instruction?
+4. Innovation in Education: Does the paper describe an innovative approach to laboratorybased instruction?
 Does the paper contribute to the advancement of laboratory-based instruction?

 5. Broad Interest: Is the paper of interest outside of a narrowly targeted audience?
 Is there a potential crossover of interest to other subject areas or audiences?